MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-mgmt-stores.md

 This topic explains how retailers can enable customer management capabilities at the point of sale (POS) in Microsoft Dynamics 365 Commerce.

-It's important that store associates be able to create and edit customer records at the POS.
+It's important that store associates can create and edit customer records at the POS.
 In that way, they can capture any updates to customer information such as the email address, phone number, and address.
 This information is helpful in downstream systems such as marketing, because the effectiveness of those systems depends on the accuracy of their customer data.

 Sales associates can trigger the customer creation workflow from two POS entry points.
 They can select a button that is mapped to the **Customer add** operation, or they can select **Create customer** on the app bar on the search results page.
 In both cases, the **New customer** dialog box appears, where sales associates can enter required customer details, such as the customer's name, email address, phone number, address, and any additional information that is relevant to the business.
 That additional information can be captured by using the customer attributes that are associated with the customer.
 For more information about customer attributes, see [Customer attributes](dev-itpro/customer-attributes.md).